nerdalize/git-bits/README.md

 	go get -u github.com/nerdalize/git-bits
 	```

-3. Verify that the installation succeeded by envoking the Git with the *git-bits* extension, it should show the _git-bits_ subcommand.
-If it says "is not a git command", make sure the above steps were executed correctly.
+3. Verify that the installation succeeded by envoking the Git with the *git-bits* extension, it should show the _git-bits_ subcommands.
+If it complains with "... is not a git command", make sure the above steps were executed correctly.

 	```
 	git bits